 This season in South Florida has been good to us this year and we’ve gotten some good crops of herbs, vegetables and fruit.
 In fact, our banana trees are going wild and producing more bananas than my family and neighbors combined could possibly eat.
 So after making my famous Banana Bread and Double Chocolate Banana Bread, it seemed like the perfect time to bake up a boatload of this lip-smacking Nutella Swirled Banana Bread and freeze for enjoying later in the season.

-A sweet & delicious banana bread with a surprise inside - Nutella!
-It's topped off with a semisweet chocolate glaze that will satisfy anyone's sweet tooth.
+Our sweet & delicious Nutella Banana Bread has a surprise inside - Nutella!
+Then we topped it off with a semisweet chocolate glaze that will satisfy anyone's sweet tooth.

 Preheat oven to 350 degrees.
 Spray an 8-1/2 x 4-1/2-inch loaf pan with a non-stick cooking spray, then dust with flour.
 Or opt for mixing 1 Tablespoon melted butter, 1 Tablespoon vegetable oil and 1 Tablespoon of flour together and brush on pans with a pastry brush.
 It works great on uneven surfaces like a Bundt pan too!